Fort Yellowstone

 Text-to-speech Audio

-Constructed in what is now the Yellowstone National Park, Fort Yellowstone protected travelers during the end of the Indian Wars and those visiting the park since for over 40 years.
-Originally constructed 1886 as a cavalry post, the fort would steadily grow until 1913.
-Fort Yellowstone was first called Camp Sheridan, named after the Commanding Officer of the US Military and famed Civil War and Indian Wars officer, Philip Sheridan.
-It became Fort Yellowstone in 1891.
-Yellowstone National Park was controlled by the War Department until the Department of the Interior was able to effectively take official control in 1918.
-Visitors of the Mammoth Hot Springs portion of the park can still see some of the fort's buildings and learn about the fort at the area visitor center.
+Built in 1891 and constructed in what is now the Yellowstone National Park, Fort Yellowstone protected travelers during the end of the Indian Wars and those visiting the park for over 40 years.
+Originally constructed as a cavalry post, the fort would steadily grow until 1913.
+Fort Yellowstone was first called Camp Sheridan, which was named after the Commanding Officer of the US Military and famed Civil War and Indian Wars officer Philip Sheridan.
+It became Fort Yellowstone in 1891 and Yellowstone National Park was controlled by the War Department until the National Park Service was able to effectively take official control in 1918.
+Visitors to the Mammoth Hot Springs portion of the park can still see some of the fort's buildings and learn about the fort at the area visitor center.

 Images